- Search for a Leaflet

 Who to contact for more information

-Your doctor or pharmacist will be able to give you more information about sertraline and about other medicines used to treat depression and OCD.
+Your doctor, pharmacist or nurse will be able to give you more information about sertraline and about other medicines used to treat depression and OCD.

 You can also get useful information from: